igneous-labs/solores/README.md

 ### Zero-copy/bytemuck support

 Pass `-z <name-of-type-or-account-in-idl>` to additionally derive `Pod + Zeroable + Copy` for the generated types.
 Accepts multiple options.
+The correctness of the derive is not checked.

 ## Comparison To Similar Libs